Ogidi, Anambra: History

 Ogidi's known history can be recounted for more than 450 years.
 The founding father of the town, Ezechumagha (born c.1550), married Anum-Ubosi; they had a son in 1580 named Inwelle.
 Inwelle married and had a son in 1611 named Ogidi (meaning strong pillar because he was a great warrior).
-Ogidi had two wives: (i) Duaja, whose children were Akanano, Uru, Ezinkwo, Umu-Udo, and Ama-Okwu; and (ii) Amalanyia, whose children were Ikenga, Nne Ogidi, Uruagu and Achalla Ogidi.
-After the migration of five of Ogidi's children, the remaining four sons (Akanano, Uru, Ezinkwo and Ikenga) formed the present Ebo Ino (four quarters) of Ogidi.
+Ogidi had two wives: (i) Duaja, whose children were Akanano, Uru, Ezinkwo, Umu-Udoma, and Ama-Okwu; and (ii) Amalanyia, whose children were Ikenga, Nne Ogidi, Uruagu and Achalla Ogidi.
+After the migration of five of Ogidi's children, the remaining four sons (Akanano, Uru, Ezinkwo and Ikenga) formed the present Akanano (four quarters) of Ogidi.

 History has it that Umu-Udo migrated to present-day Umunya (in Oyi Local Government of Anambra State).
 Ama-Okwu was either sold into slavery or got integrated into other parts of Ogidi, especially Odida in Ikenga.
 Nne Ogidi was married to Agulu, and is the name of a thriving village in Agulu.
 Uruagu migrated and settled in Nnewi, but present-day Uruagu Nnewi people deny any claim with Ogidi.
 Achalla Ogidi (a great elephant hunter) migrated to present-day Okija (derived from Oka Ije Achalla Ogidi).

 Of the four sons who stayed in Ogidi: